 Where legislation happens, advocacy follows.
 And in case you hadn’t noticed there’s not a whole lot going through Congress these last few years.
 In the states it’s a different story.
 For most states, the period of lawmaking is far more condensed and usually far more intense.

 That means if you’re restricting your influence to when the states are in session, you’re severely limiting your advocacy.

 During the 2017 sessions, the states were 17 times more productive than Congress.
-And we didn’t just pluck that number out of thin air for dramatic effect The states approved nearly 29,122 of the approximately 171,608 bills introduced.
-Compare that to Congress who introduced 10,916 bills and resolutions – and passed only 199 of them.
+And we didn’t just pluck that number out of thin air for dramatic effect The states approved 21,451 of the approximately 125,400 bills introduced.
+Compare that to Congress who introduced 6,697 bills and resolutions – and passed only 82 of them in the same period.

 That’s a lot of bills distilled into what for some states can be just a two-month (or less) session.
 So, logic would follow that by the time state lawmakers get themselves to the state capitol, and become acquainted with the issues, it’s already too late to impact their legislation.
 If you want to get ahead of what their doing, you need to start conditioning them long before they get to the statehouses for actual sessions.
 That’s why now is prime advocacy season for state legislation.

 Here’s How To Go About It

 Mick Bullock, Director of Public Affairs at the National Conference of State Legislatures says: “It’s extremely important for individuals who are advocating for something to begin early.
 Going back to my previous job, there were many times advocacy organizations would spend the first year educating the state lawmakers on a particular issue or problem.”
 (Bullock was previously communications director for Mississippi Governor, Phil Bryant, and served roles as the legislative liaison when the Governor was lieutenant governor)

 “Often times there would be legislation drafted that first year, but it was really the second or third year that it caught fire.
 It really goes back to informing those elected officials about that particular cause or problem.
 So, what can you do if you want to hit the ground running and get your issue attention, and hopefully action, in that first year.

 Luckily, there are several ways.

 Use Your Advocates to Condition State Lawmakers One way is by getting your advocates to jump in early.
 State lawmakers, just like federal ones, need to get and stay elected.
 They’re always likely to pay attention to constituents who message them en masse – regardless of whether they’re in session, or not.
 Plus, if your issue captures their attention in the down period before sessions, they’ll be knowledgeable about it when they do go into session.

 We dug into CQ’s Engage advocacy tool files to see what times of year were most popular to run state advocacy campaigns, and then looked at the months organizations got their supporters to take action at the state level by writing letters.
 While February, March, April, May and June had slight edges on state-based advocacy campaigns, October, November and December were also popular months, in the past two years, in particular.
 That indicates several organizations have already picked up on the trend of getting out ahead of the posse with their state campaigns.

 Not all were huge, multi-state campaigns, either.
 Several were small highly focused ones, where organizations knew legislation that would affect them was coming up on the docket, or in policy discussions in upcoming sessions.
 By encouraging their advocates to write to state and local lawmakers out of session, using either CQ’s Engage platform or with an even more micro- and geo-targeted digital ad campaign courtesy of CQ’s Advocate Acquisition Program (AAP) they got their issue front and center in lawmakers minds.
 That gave them a head start with educating lawmakers while they were still in their districts.
 That pre-gaming could be the difference between winning and losing.
 Need to get your state advocacy program up and running on a budget?
 Check out CQ Ignite.

 Keeping Time Constraints Front And Center

 “Many state lawmakers around the country are citizen lawmakers like you and me, and have regular jobs as well, so they’re under a lot of time constraints,” says Bullock.
 “Plus, many state legislatures are 60 or 90 day sessions, so they’re cramming a lot of information very quickly.

 The more you can do out of session, is key.”
 Add to that the fact that several states allow for pre-filing, so you can already see the importance of getting ahead of the curve.
 But micro-targeted digital advocacy campaigns that reach a handful of state lawmakers or sweep multiple states, aren’t the only route open to those trying to influence legislation in the off-period.

 Building That All-Important Relationship

 It’s also a great time for face-to-face meetings when legislators have time to actually listen to you, and take on-board your concerns.
 “Many state legislators provide town hall meetings and will have staff there taking notes.
 Some great ideas have come out of those meetings.”
 Bullock also recommends setting up appointments with your lawmaker.
 “The more you can get face time with that elected official the better.
 Down the line they might be in a committee hearing, and it triggers something you’ve mentioned.
 I’ve seen occurrences where a legislator will say ‘you know, I just met with someone while we were out of session on that particular issue.’”
 See in an instant how legislation impacts existing laws

 Need a legislative tracking tool that looks into the future?